The Vicar of Bray (song): Passive obedience and non-resistance

 Passive obedience is the doctrine espoused by Bishop Berkeley in 1712 that people have "a moral duty to observe the negative precepts (prohibitions) of the law, including the duty not to resist the execution of punishment".
-Although Berkeley made exceptions to this the exceptions did not cover tyranny, and therefore would not have excuse revoking "old principles" and changing allegiance.
+Although Berkeley made exceptions to this, the exceptions did not cover tyranny and therefore would not have excuse revoking "old principles" and changing allegiance.
 Bray clearly thinks this is "a joke".
 The term nonresistance was used to refer to the Established Church during the religious troubles in England following the English Civil War and Protestant Succession.
 It is "the practice or principle of not resisting authority, even when it is unjustly exercised".
 Bray wishes to be seen as embracing enthusiastically the new order regardless of previous oaths.

 Tory

-Queen Anne's first government was Whig, but the Tories rose soon to negotiate the Treaty of Utrecht to end the Whig War of the Spanish Succession.
-During this period, several men of great force rose under the leadership of Robert Harley, 1st Earl of Oxford and Earl Mortimer, and Henry St. John, the Viscount Bolingbroke.
-This is notable, because the voices of this Tory administration (including Alexander Pope and Jonathan Swift) were adept satirists, and the "Vicar of Bray" was composed, most likely, by a sympathetic wit.
+Queen Anne's first government was Whig but the Tories rose, soon to negotiate the Treaty of Utrecht to end the Whig War of the Spanish Succession.
+Several men of great force rose under the leadership of Robert Harley, 1st Earl of Oxford and Earl Mortimer and Henry St. John, the Viscount Bolingbroke.
+This is notable, because the voices of this Tory administration (including Alexander Pope and Jonathan Swift) were adept satirists and the "Vicar of Bray" was composed, most likely, by a sympathetic wit.

-The idea that the Church was in danger (lines 32–33) was a common rallying cry of the Tory churchmen from 1701 onward.
+The idea that the Church was in danger (lines 32–33) was a common rallying cry of the Tory churchmen from 1701.
 The danger was from Puritans, for the most part.
 The Vicar's previous beliefs were of reforming, then alien sorts.
-(Alien meaning Catholic: a religion controlled not by Englishmen and ruled by an English monarch, but by the foreign Pope, who himself might be under the control of foreign monarchs.)
-But now the Vicar worries that the Church is under threat, and he is alarmed, specifically, at the 'lies' of those who are occasional conformists (i.e. persons whose obedience is partial and likely nominal, "occasioned" not by true belief but to avoid the civil disabilities of the Penal Laws).
+(Alien meaning Catholic, a religion controlled not by Englishmen and ruled by an English monarch but by the foreign Pope, who might be under the control of foreign monarchs.)
+Now the Vicar worries that the Church is under threat, and he is alarmed, specifically, at the 'lies' of those who are occasional conformists (i.e. persons whose obedience is partial and likely nominal, "occasioned" not by true belief but to avoid the civil disabilities of the Penal Laws).